odinuv/web/course/technical-support.md

 {: .note}
-You can either install Composer globally in your system and then call `composer` command in your command line interpreter directly or you can download file `composer.phar` which you can execute using `php` interpreter itself by calling `php composer.phar` (in the same folder).
+You can either install Composer globally in your system and then call `composer` command in your command line interpreter directly or you can download file `composer.phar` which you can execute using `php` interpreter by calling `php composer.phar` (in the same folder).
 Other command line options and switches are identical.
-You have to install PHP itself before you can use Composer.
+You have to install PHP itself to be available globally in your system (i.e. to be able to execute `php` in command line) before you can use Composer.

 ### Sending emails from web applications
 Sometimes it is useful to send an email with notification to a user about an event that took place.
 PHP uses simple [`mail()`](http://php.net/manual/en/function.mail.php) function to send plain-text emails.
 To send HTML emails or emails with attachments, use some PHP library such as [SwiftMailer](http://swiftmailer.org/).
-You can download it with Composer (`composer require swiftmailer/swiftmailer`).
+You can download it with [Composer](#composer) (`composer require swiftmailer/swiftmailer`).
 This library can be configured to send mail directly to given SMTP server (be careful with this).

 The trickier part is configuring your environment - you usually do not want to send real email messages to real people from your dev-server.
 On Windows OS use [Papercut](https://papercut.codeplex.com/) tool to open local SMTP server with